 Dental emergencies can happen to anyone.
 Learn more about emergency dental care by reading the answers to these commonly asked questions.

 Can I have my tooth pulled at the ER?

 No, only a licensed dentist can extract a tooth.
 It is actually illegal for anyone other than a Doctor of Dental Surgery or a Doctor of Dental Medicine to do so.
 If you are experiencing a dental emergency and go to the ER for treatment, they will only be able to offer you pain medication or antibiotics if there is an infection present.

 Do you consider a toothache a dental emergency?

 In most cases, a toothache will disappear on its own without treatment.
 However, if the pain worsens or lasts over two days, you should probably call us for help.
 This could be a sign of a major problem such as tooth decay, an infection, or an abscessed tooth.
-Call us as soon as you can and we will see you as soon as possible to help you find relief from your tooth pain.
+We will see you as soon as possible to help you find relief from your tooth pain.

 What should I do if I notice significant swelling around my mouth/jaw area?

 Swelling is usually a sign of an infection.
-If the swelling is making it difficult to breathe or causing your eyes to shut, then you definitely have a dental emergency.
+If the swelling is making it difficult to breathe or causing your eyes to shut, then you have a dental emergency.
 Please call our office as soon as possible.
-Ice can be used for temporary relief but do not use heat.
+You can use ice for temporary relief, but do not use heat.
 Heat can actually cause the infection to spread quickly.